janus-idp/backstage-showcase/showcase-docs/monitoring-and-logging.md

 To view the metrics, you can create a Grafana instance, [connect it to the Azure Monitor workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/visualize/tutorial-logs-dashboards-with-grafana#connect-grafana-to-azure-monitor) and view the metrics with PromQL.

-Alternatively, you can use [Log Analytics]() to query the metrics.
-You can query the metrics using the following query, to only get metrics from the Backstage instance:
+Alternatively, you can use [Log Analytics](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-query#prometheus-metrics) to query the metrics.
+The following is an example query to get metrics from the Backstage instance:

 ```kql
 let custom_metrics = "custom-metric-name";